EU plans 11-nation financial trading tax from 2014

 Attempts to introduce a global "Tobin Tax", named after the U.S. economist who devised a tax on transactions in the 1970s, have also foundered due to U.S. opposition.

-EU Tax Commissioner Algirdas Semeta said the bloc's financial sector was "under-taxed" to the tune of 18 billion euros (15.46 billion pounds).
+EU Tax Commissioner Algirdas Semeta said the bloc's financial sector was "under-taxed" to the tune of 18 billion euros ($24 billion).

 "It lays the final paving stone on the road towards a common FTT in the EU," he said in a speech to present his plan.